How to Potty Train a Stubborn Toddler

 We offered one m&m for pee, and two m&m’s for poop.
 He was really excited about this, and it was a huge motivator.

 Now, two months in, he doesn’t ask for candy.
 Poops are still a big deal, so we had to up the ante on those, offering him an episode of his favorite show, Paw Patrol.
-Poop was a huge struggle for him, so this seemed necessary, and the big reward was a game changer.
+He was not allowed to watch it otherwise, so it became a huge motivation.
+Poop was also a huge struggle for him, so this seemed necessary, and the big reward was a game changer.

 When he does go number two on the potty, he is incredibly proud of himself, and says, “time for Paw Patrol!”